[Anaconda×Diagrams] Drawing a configuration diagram using Python

 I'm an infrastructure engineer who joined the company in April 2024 after graduating from a liberal arts faculty.

-I couldn't think of a nickname, so I chose one my mother often uses.
+I couldn't think of a nickname, so I used one my mom often uses.